 Day by Day

-In the afternoon, we will depart from the hotel by private bus for the Picasso Museum to meet a local expert who will lead our visit to the museum.
+In the afternoon, we will depart from the hotel by private bus towards the Picasso Museum to meet a local guide who will lead our visit to the museum.

-After breakfast we will set out with a local expert for a day trip to Ronda.
-Upon arrival we will visit the oldest bullring in Spain and the three main bridges that cross the famous gorge under the guidance of a local expert.
-During the walk we will also learn about the unique role Ronda played during Spain’s Civil War.
+After breakfast, we will set out with a local expert for a day trip to Ronda.
+Upon arrival, we will visit the oldest bullring in Spain and the three main bridges that cross the famous gorge under the guidance of a local guide.
+During the walk, we will also learn about the unique role Ronda played during Spain’s Civil War.
 Afterwards, we will have lunch at a local restaurant.

-After lunch, on our return to Malaga, we will stop at a winery where we will enjoy an expert led visit and a wine tasting session.
-Then, we will continue to Málaga and we expect to arrive late in the afternoon.
+After lunch, on our journey back to Malaga, we will stop at a winery where we will enjoy an expert-led visit and a wine tasting session.
+Then, we will continue to Malaga, expecting to arrive late in the afternoon.

 Breakfast at hotel.
 After check-out, we will meet a local expert who will accompany us to the Alcazaba.
-This fortress palace dates from the Muslim period and it is one of the most visited historical monuments visited in Malaga.
-We will continue visiting the Roman Theater, built in the first century A.D.
-Afterwards we will begin our transfer by private bus to Granada.
+This fortress palace dates back to the Muslim period and it is one of the most visited historical monuments in Malaga.
+We will then visit the Roman Theater, built in the first century A.D.
+Afterwards, we will begin our transfer by private bus to Granada.

-After checking in at the hotel and settling into your room a local expert will join us at the hotel meeting room for a presentation on Moorish Spain and its influences.
+After checking in at the hotel and settling into our rooms, a local expert will join us at the hotel meeting room for a presentation on Moorish Spain and its influences.

-After breakfast we will meet with a local expert for a walk through the Albayzin, with its well-preserved Moorish streets.
-The Albayzin is Granada’s oldest Arab district, situated on the hill across from the Alhambra.
-Afterwards we will walk with the same expert on a field trip towards the Royal Chapel, the final resting place of King Ferdinand and Queen Isabella.
+After breakfast, we will meet a local expert for a walk through the Albayzin, with its well-preserved Moorish streets.
+The Albayzin is Granada’s oldest Arab district, located on the hill opposite the Alhambra.
+Afterwards, we will walk with the same expert on a field trip towards the Royal Chapel, the final resting place of King Ferdinand and Queen Isabella.